 Do you have to invest all your energy in getting “pa out” the bad?
 No. Your energy, your time and all your resources have to be put in to boost your strengths.
 I don't know anyone who shines in all their splendour, basing their entire strategy on polishing their flaws.

 Rather, on the contrary, people who achieve their goals often have in common this way of dealing with weaknesses:

 - They understand that it is a priority to look at each other courageously enough to Identify, recognize and modify those weaknesses that prevent me from moving forward in the implementation of my action plan.
-Admitting our miseries, our envy and all that has to do with the most varied mechanisms to safeguard our ego is an exercise of so much maturity that achieving it is to succeed.
+Admitting our miseries, our envy and all that has to do with the most varied mechanisms to safeguard our ego is an exercise of so much maturity that to achieve it is to succeed.
 To get started, with having them identified we're doing well.

 - Reconcile with those weaknesses you can't solve.
 It's impossible for you to have the time and energy to modify each and every one of your weaknesses.
-In the Acceptance our weaknesses is also our differential value.
-Your despistes, your "border", that point a little innocent, the suffocists you get because you keep sending your earrings the night before (like I'm doing with the lines you're reading now), it's part of you.
+In the Acceptance our weaknesses are also our differential value.
+Your despistes, your "border", that point a little innocent, the suffocists you get because you keep sending your earrings the night before (like I'm doing with the lines you're reading now), is part of you.

 There's the key, Question, Identifies, assess what to do with each of them, acts and enjoys.
 At the end nobody gives you that much importance as you do..